-Canadian Economic Contribution
+Economic Contribution to Canada

 Oil Sands Supply Chain

 The upstream natural gas industry contributes to Canada’s overall economic health through jobs, and taxes and royalties paid to provincial and federal governments.

 The industry contributes to Canada’s overall economic health through jobs and taxes and royalties paid to the provincial and federal governments.
 This revenue can be used to help pay for health care, education, infrastructure and other social programs.

 - It supports more than 600 supply/service companies.

-- The cumulative royalties paid to the Governments of Nova Scotia and Newfoundland and Labrador from 1997 to 2017 total more than $23.3 billion.
+- The cumulative royalties paid to the Governments of Nova Scotia and Newfoundland and Labrador from 1999 to 2019 total more than $25 billion.

 - More than $506 million has been spent on research and development, and education and training.

 Most of the natural resources in Alberta, B.C. and Saskatchewan belong to the provinces (Crown).
 In exchange for the right to develop these resources, companies pay the government a royalty.
 This is a percentage of revenues generated from the sale of oil and natural gas products, or in some cases takes the product in-kind for the government to sell.
 Royalties are just one way oil and natural gas producers contribute to government revenues.
 Many different government taxation policies affect exploration and development of Canada’s natural resources.